MENUMENU

 RECIPE NOTES & TIPS

-Storage - keep protein balls in an airtight container in the fridge for up to 1 week.
+• Storage - keep in an airtight container in the fridge for 1 week.

 Nutrition